End of life care

 Do not attempt cardiopulmonary resuscitation (CPR) decision making.
 Information for patients, family, friends and carers.

-This year the Dying Matters Awareness Week focus is “Talk, Plan, Live”, aimed at encouraging you to think about what is important to you and how you would like to be cared for at the end of your life.
+“Talk, Plan, Live”.
+Dying Matters are encouraging you to think about what is important to you and how you would like to be cared for at the end of your life.

 • Write your will